dangbert/dangbert.github.io/content/recipes.md

 #### Brussel sprouts:
 * clean and cut tips in a T shape for faster cooking
-* spread in a pan, mix in olive oil, garlic powder, and salt.
+* spread in a pan (one layer thick), mix in olive oil, garlic powder, and salt.
 * bake at 400° for ~30min or until sufficiently soft

 #### Baked Potatoes